HealthScreening/HealthScreeningBot/guides/walkthrough/page_1.md

 `Highlighted text` is a command name
 - dashed text are command arguments.
 __**Automated Health Screening Commands**__:
-`set_auto` : Sets the information used for the automated health screening
+`/set_auto`: Sets the information used for the automated health screening.
 Paremeters:
 - first_name : Your first name
 - last_name : Your last name